 - You’ve experienced bullying, harassment or abuse from your employer

 - You’re being denied your statutory employment rights

 - You’re worried about any aspect of your working relationship with your employer;

 Get in the touch with us.
-Joining a trade union is one of the most powerful forms of protection.
+Joining a union is one of the most powerful forms of protection.
 You don’t have to tell your employer and anything you say to us will be treated in the strictest confidence.

 For more information about how we can help you hit back, visit our ‘why join’ page.

 The Workers Union – a modern force for social justice.